Discussing Test Results with Relatives

 Generation after generation, can take a huge toll on families.
 Breaking this cycle requires two important steps:

 Each family member who is tested and shares their results plays an important role in protecting their loved ones from cancer.
-This cycle of testing-sharing-testing-sharing is known by experts as “cascade testing.”
+Experts call this cycle of testing-sharing-testing-sharing “cascade testing.”

 Preparing to communicate